 NASA may be known for its brilliant employees, technical advances, and lofty projects, but according to a persistent Internet rumor, its astronauts are not immune to penis envy:

-This rumor about urinary sleeve sizes stems from the “Space Suit” episode of Moon Machines, a 2008 Science Channel documentary miniseries documenting the engineering challenges of the Apollo space program.
-Donald Rethke, who earned the nickname
+This rumor about urinary sleeve sizes stems from the "Space Suit" episode of Moon Machines, a 2008 Science Channel documentary miniseries documenting the engineering challenges of the Apollo space program.
+Donald Rethke, who earned the nickname "Dr. Flush" for his work on zero-gravity waste management, stated in the interview for the documentary the size chart for the urinary condoms attached to the Maximum Absorbency Garment space suit system had to be changed because astronauts refused to choose the "small" size:

 "Inside the urine collection assembly, which we call the pee pouch, is a one liter bag.
 And the attachment to the body was a condom with a hose on the end of it which allowed the urine to flow freely into the bag."